 Redstone system enthusiasts likely know that a dispenser containing a bucket with a fish will spawn the fish and a water block when activated.
 Additionally, a fish caught in a bucket and then released into the wild will not despawn, unlike one that has not been captured.

 True fish collectors in Minecraft probably have all their species memorized.
 Tropical fish come in various shapes, colors, and sizes.
 There are 3584 different types of fish distinguished by colors (15 colors), patterns (6 patterns), and shapes (2 shapes).
-Buckets exist in the real world just like fish do, making fish buckets a very tangible combination.
-They serve the same purpose as they do in Minecraft Bedrock — transporting fish from one location to another.

 However, perhaps the more intriguing aspect is the practice of keeping fish in a permanent aquarium.
 The term “aquarium” was coined by the English naturalist Philip Henry Gosse, who constructed one in 1853 at the London Zoo.
 Victorian England embraced this concept enthusiastically and began to install these innovations in their homes.